air/shaders/README.md

 Why the unfriendly name `vUv`?
 It's a varying, so people prefix with `v`.
 And unfortunately it's the UV coordinate, which doesn't have a friendlier expression.
 Hence the cryptic `vUv`.

+## Getting your shaders into JS

+There is no elegant way to do this, given 1.
+JS has limited support for multiline strings and 2.
+You're in a browser and can't do inline includes easily.
+After much experimentation this is the cleanest:

+  1. Define your shaders in their own files
+  2. Put a placeholder token in HTML, viz. index-template.html
+  3. Use grunt-replace to push the files into the template.
+Automate this with grunt-contrib-watch.

+Alternatives that weren't good:

+  - browserify and brfs to inject the text.
+Functional, but browserify will hide all your globals!
+Ha ha.
+  - glslify.
+Nope, this is specifically for non-three projects.

 ### Ideas

   - Shift out the R, G, B elements to create a Teleglitch-style 'broken display' effect.